 Songwriter

-Kav wrote her first single “ Gentle Kind Of Lies” at 29 with Agro-Soul outfit BARQ.
+Kav wrote her first single with Agro-Soul outfit BARQ.

 BARQ went on to support Kamasi Washington, sell out in New York and Toronto while gaining a cult following for their bold body of work and amazing live performances.
 BARQ split in 2020 and Jess went on to collaborate with friends Geoff Warner Clayton, Thomas Donohue and Senita Appiakorang to create “Sister Fenix”.

 In 2024, Jess and Geoff collaborated again creating another body of work at Beekeepers retreat Co.
 Clare.
-Exhausted by independent release strategies with little return, apathy from the industry and the abyssmal streaming eco system, Kav refused to release her music through these routes.
+Exhausted by the abyssmal streaming eco system, Kav refused to release her music through mainstream avenues.
 Instead, writing a one woman show around her music and giving it life through theatre and performance.
 “Fermented Dreams” was born which premiered at Dublin Fringe 2024 to a sold-out run.

-Sister Fenix - A project coloured by the lockdown era, with collaborations happening over zoom and the first in person meeting coming seven months into the process.
+Sister Fenix - A project coloured by the lockdown era, with collaborations happening over zoom and first meetings coming several months into the process.
 Sister Fenix’s work touches on healing, longing for community and rebellious joy.
 Releasing their EP “Gentle Life” in 2022 with music video “Benefactor Of Love” and headlining Dublin Pride to celebrate.

 In August ‘25, Kav headlined The Complex in Smithfield with her six piece band and went on to perform at A.Wake festival and Letterkenny Pride in the same weekend.
 Kav is finishing and incorporating the “Fermented Dreams” project and working on her new project to launch her next two singles “Maybe I Like The Misery” and “What You Deserve”.
 Her processes are documented on her Patreon and Substack.